 Why is my dishwasher making a grinding noise?

-All the top manufacturers, such as Bosch, GE, Whirlpool, Frigidaire, Kenmore, LG, and Samsung, like to promote how quiet their dishwashers are when going through the fill, wash, or drain cycles.
+All the top manufacturers, such as Bosch, GE, Whirlpool, Frigidaire, Kenmore, LG, Maytag, and Samsung, like to promote how quiet their dishwashers are when going through the fill, wash, or drain cycles.
 Expectedly, the higher-end models have better insulation, so they tend to run more quietly.
 Still, it’s a good idea to understand what kind of sounds to expect when the dishwasher is running properly, so you’ll be more attuned to that abnormal sound that could indicate a part failure that could create a loud dishwasher.

 Understanding the Circulation Pump Motor & Sounds in Your Dishwasher